Oestrogen receptor positive

 There are various hormonal therapies which are given to you as injections or tablets.
 Your oncologist prescribes the most suitable one taking into account a number of factors about you and your cancer.
 There are a number of differences between the therapies, such as: dosage, how they are administered, side effects and length of treatment.

-The hormonal therapies (with links to more information about each) are:
+The hormonal therapies (with links to more information about each from Breast Cancer Now) are:

 Reducing your exposure to “oestrogen” in the environment